vrajdesai78/LinkFi/README.md

 # LinkFi
 LinkFi provides utilities to create your personal profile on-chain.
-Every user can buy their unique ENS from LinkFi and use it to create an on-chain profile.
+Every user can buy their unique FNS from LinkFi and use it to create an on-chain profile.
 Share your on-chain profile with a larger audience and receive Fil Tokens as a donation.
 This dApp is enhanced with Polygon Network so users will have a seamless transaction experience over the action of sending or receiving Fil.
 Feel secure as your data is stored on smart contract and LinkFi gets it through your ENS domain.

 ## Prerequisites